Back in my days as a political science professor, I would point out how candidates scapegoat politically powerless individuals for self gain.

 Even this change could not satiate anti-immigrant forces.

-Since the evaluation of hardship is a discretionary determination made by judges, poorly-reasoned decisions were still subject to legal challenge by immigration appeal lawyers based on abuses of discretion.
+Since the evaluation of hardship is a discretionary determination made by judges, poorly-reasoned decisions were still subject to legal challenge by immigration appeals based on abuses of discretion.

 These appellate challenges opened the door for some immigrants to eventually prevail.
 Anti-immigration forces were unhappy, leading to yet another Congressional attack on the deportation defense process.